 It's difficult to beat University of Northern Iowa if you wish to study Criminology.
 Graduates from the criminology major at University of Northern Iowa get 0.9% above the the typical college grad in this field.
 Based in Cedar Falls, Iowa, this university is a good choice for students who flourish in an urban atmosphere.

 Score more than 22 on the ACT?
 That's above the average applicant score, so definitely submit it.
-University of Northern Iowa provides several online degree options, with liberal arts being the most popular.
+This institution tries to keep costs reasonable for students.
+Students usually leave the university with only $22,784 in student loans.
 Check out some school videos to learn more about what's happening on campus.

 Any student who is interested in Criminology needs to take a look at University of Minnesota - Twin Cities.
 Criminology graduates from University of Minnesota - Twin Cities receive an earnings boost of around 6.6% above the average earnings of criminology graduates.
 Placed in Minneapolis, Minnesota, this institution is a logical option for students who enjoy the thrills of a large city.